ArjenSchwarz/wercker-step-hugo-build/README.md

 ## force_install (optional)

-If you already have hugo installed in your container, this step will use the installed version.
+If you already have Hugo installed in your container, this step will use the installed version.
 To override this behaviour, set `force_install` to `true`.

 ## disable_pygments (optional)